jimmarino/edc-fleet/README.md

-# EDC Fleet Coordination
+# EDC Registry

-This repository contains components implementing Fleet Coordination:
+This repository contains components implementing an EDC Registry:

-- A registry server and tooling based on [xRegsitry](https://xregistry.io/)                                                .
+- A registry server and tooling based on [xRegsitry](https://xregistry.io/).
 - A reconciler for synchronizing EDC management domains with resource states specified in an hierarchy of registry servers.
-- An eventing system based on [CloudEvents](https://cloudevents.io/)

 **This repository is currently experimental**